-Mushrooms are becoming more popular in the food world now that eating locally and farm to table cuisine is booming.
-The best place to buy fresh wild mushrooms is locally such as at a farmers market or specialty grocer.
-When that's not possible though, there are some online mushroom sellers that provide quality products for your mushroom-buying needs.
-Mushrooms are known for their earthy flavor and tender texture and can be used in a variety of sauces, side dishes and entrees.
+Mushrooms are becoming more popular in the food world now that farm-to-table cuisine is booming.
+The best places to buy fresh wild mushrooms are local, such as at a farmer's market or specialty grocer.
+When that's not possible, though, there are some online mushroom sellers that provide quality products for your mushroom-buying needs.

 01 of 04